lukrycyfa/product-survey-dapp/README.md

 - You can deploy the canisters independently:

-- Deploy only the backend:
+- Deploy the backend:

 ```bash
 dfx deploy survey_backend
 ```

-- Deploy only the frontend:
+- Deploy the frontend:

 ```bash
 dfx deploy survey_frontend